ThamaluM/pyG2/README.md

 Description
 =============

 A python wrapped version of G2 charting library.
 Works on **Jupyter notebooks**.
-Provide Grammar of Graphics support to jupyter notebooks.
+Provides Grammar of Graphics support to jupyter notebooks.

 Syntax is closer to original G2.